Folchinus de Borfonibus

 Carla DeSantis, an independent scholar based in Toronto, holds a PhD in Medieval Latin Language and Literature from the University of Toronto.
 She previously edited vol. 1 of Folchino dei Borfoni’s works, Cremonina (Grammatica, orthographia et prosodia) (CC CM 201).

-Claudia Pagliari holds a diploma in Archives, Paleography, and Diplomatics from the Archivio di Stato di Milano and teaches literature and Latin at the Liceo Scientifico “G. Aselli” in Cremona.
+Claudia Pagliari holds a Master’s degree in Classics at the Università Cattolica del Sacro Cuore in Milano.
+She currently teaches Literary Subjects and Latin at the Liceo Scientifico "G. Aselli" in Cremona.

 Harald Anderson holds a PhD in Latin and Greek from the Ohio State University and specializes in medieval commentaries.
 He is adjunct professor at the George Washington University School of Business.